-- Parents have access to the School's Special Educational Needs/Inclusion Policy via the school's website. - Class Teachers are available to discuss parental concerns on an appointment basis. - Parents are kept informed of and involved in any intervention by external agencies. - Two formal parent-teacher evenings are held each year, in addition parents of children with SEND are invited into school to review their targets as well as conduct transition meetings with new members of staff in the summer term. - Programmes of work are shared with parents and their involvement encouraged.
+- Parents have access to the School's Special Educational Needs/Inclusion Policy via the school's website. - Class Teachers are available to discuss parental concerns on an appointment basis. - Parents are kept informed of and involved in any intervention by external agencies.

+- Two formal parent-teacher evenings are held each year, in addition to informal open classroom events and annual written reports.
+Targets are shared during parents evening. - Programmes of work are shared with parents and their involvement encouraged.